-Warren Buffett, arguably the world?s best investor, once said that ?to value something, you simply have to take its free cash flows from now until kingdom come and then discount them back to the present using an appropriate discount rate.?
+Warren Buffett, arguably the world’s best investor, once said that “to value something, you simply have to take its free cash flows from now until kingdom come and then discount them back to the present using an appropriate discount rate.”
+That illustrates the importance of a company’s Free Cash Flow in determining how valuable the firm is to an investor.
+Free Cash Flow, in essence, tells us the amount of actual cash that theoretically accrues to shareholders after a company has spent the necessary amounts needed to maintain its business’s current competitive position (the ‘necessary amounts’ are…

 Warren Buffett, arguably the world’s best investor, once said that “to value something, you simply have to take its free cash flows from now until kingdom come and then discount them back to the present using an appropriate discount rate.”